SpikingNeurons/toolcraft/GUIDE.md

 Snyk seems to support poetry but the badge link does not work ... need to see that

+### Add workflow for security

+Make sure that before release the vulnerabilities are addressed in workflow Either use
++ github dependabot
++ snyk
++ or something else

 ## Add to conda-forge
 Example repo https://github.com/pytest-dev/pytest